 Degrees must have been completed in the natural length intended for your qualification - for example 3 years for a bachelors (like a BSc) or 4 years for an undergraduate masters (like an MSci).

 If you are applying with an undergraduate (bachelors or undergraduate masters) degree, you may not need to meet the standard A level requirements.
 We will review this if you have achieved or are predicted to achieve a first class honours degree at undergraduate level in a relevant subject with enough biology and chemistry content.
 You will still, however, need to have achieved as least a 4 (C) in GCSE in both maths and English language.
 Any offers made without the A level requirements are conditional on you achieving a first in your primary degree before starting the course.

 For more information on which degrees are relevant, please contact the Student Recruitment Support Hub.

-36 (6, 6, 6 at Higher Level including biology and chemistry, excluding core component) GCSEs as above (or equivalent)
+36 (6, 6, 6 at Higher Level including biology and chemistry, excluding core component) with the GCSE requirements (or equivalent)

 We will accept either of the maths qualifications for the IB at standard level (SL) or higher level (HL).

 We do not score the IB and we do not require predicted IB grades as part of our selection process.
 However, you will still need to achieve the IB grades required to meet your offer.

 We will consider resits of a maximum of 2 subjects as long as: